imjoy-team/ImJoy/web/public/docs/user_manual.md

 ## FAQs

-### Plugin engine doesn't start anymore
+### Plugin engine doesn't start (anymore)
-Try to run the following command in your terminal to upgrade ImJoy manually.
+When the plugin engine doesn't start, performing an ImJoy upgrade often resolves this problem.
+For this, you can run the following command in your terminal:

 ```python
 export PATH=~/ImJoyApp/bin:$PATH